 note:HP will not provide assistance for refilled or remanufactured ink cartridges because HP cannot control the quantity or quality of the ink used.

-Low Ink Warning Message Appears after Installing a New Ink Cartridge
+HP All-in-One and Fax Products - Low Ink Warning Message Appears after Installing a New Ink Cartridge

 After installing a new print cartridge, a message appears on the front panel that the print cartridge is low on ink.
 This may be caused by installing the cartridges with the power turned off.
 Cartridges should always be installed with the power turned on.

 HP all-in-one products track ink usage by counting the drops of ink sprayed.
 This is the best method for determining how much ink remains in the cartridge.
 Any other method would require additional circuitry within the print cartridge, which would increase their cost and complexity.

 HP Officejet (model C2890A), LX, and 300 series

 The low-ink message can be caused by a defective service station, the part that seals the cartridges when the unit is not printing.
 The part number for the service station in the U.S. is C4661-60297.
 The part number for products outside of the U.S. is C4661-60298.
 Click How to Buy on this page to order replacement parts.

 If replacing the service station does not correct the problem, the unit must be serviced.

 HP Officejet 500, 600, and 700: HP Fax 910 and 920

 These models count the ink drops used by the cartridge.
 You must manually reset the counter when a new cartridge is inserted.
 To reset the counter, follow the steps below: